DeusMusica/QAWolfAssessment/qa_wolf_take_home/documentation.md

 - **Performance Monitoring**

 ### 3. Notifications
-Once the tests are completed, the `globalTeardown.js` script sends notifications via:
+Notifications can be sent via email and Slack depending on the `SEND_NOTIFICATIONS` flag.
+If the flag is set to `true` and environment variables are provided, notifications will be sent via:
 - **Email** using Gmail SMTP.
 - **Slack** via the webhook URL provided.